Bean-Vic/Homework-Aug-2025/HW6/Vincent/note.md

 ## 2. What is JSX?

 **Answer:** JavaScript XML (JSX) is a syntax extension for JavaScript that looks like HTML but compiles to `React.createElement()` calls.
-JSX makes UI code more declarative and readable while still being JavaScript underneath.
+It is essentially syntax sugar that makes writing React components more concise and readable by abstracting away the verbose function calls.
+Without JSX, developers would have to manually call React.createElement() for every element, which quickly becomes cumbersome for complex UIs.
 Key benefits include:
 - Familiar HTML-like syntax for developers
 - Type checking and compile-time error detection
 - Ability to embed JavaScript expressions using curly braces `{}`